rawitat/gtypist_lessons/programming_quotes.typ

 *:G5_28
 I:John von Neumann
-S:There’s no sense being exact about something if you don’t even know :what you’re talking about.
+S:There's no sense being exact about something if you don’t even know :what you’re talking about.

 *:G5_29